 1. Currency swap agreements

-- These are bilateral agreements that boost a currency’s liquidity by providing other countries or currency areas access to it.
+- They boost a currency’s liquidity by providing other countries or currency areas access to it.

-- This reduces the effects of exchange rate fluctuations.
+- They reduce the effects of exchange rate fluctuations.

 - China has signed currency swap agreements with over 36 central banks over the past ten years or so.

 2. Offshore trading

 - From 2009, China has also facilitated overseas trade settlements in renminbi, or “offshore renminbi” (CNH), following the success of a limited pilot initiative.

 - This has resulted in clearing centres being established outside the mainland, boosting China’s cross-border trade settlements significantly.